 NAIC BUYERS GUIDE FOR DEFFERED ANNUITIES

-If you are thinking about buying an annuity, it’s important that you understand how annuities work so you can make a decision that meets your financial goals.
+If you are thinking about buying an annuity, it’s important that you understand how annuities work so you can make a decision that supports your financial goals.

 Annuities are complex, long-term insurance contracts that can involve significant fees.
-They are designed to protect against you outliving your assets.
-If you surrender an annuity, you may pay surrender charges and taxes.
 Failing to understand the terms of your annuity can lead to financial loss.

 WHAT IS AN ANNUITY?

-An annuity is a long-term contract with an insurance company that pays income to you over time.
-It can provide guaranteed interest rates, tax-deferred growth and, if you choose, periodic income payments, but the features, costs, and guarantees vary by product.
+An annuity is a long-term contract with an insurance company where you pay premiums in exchange for receiving income over time, generally as part of your retirement income.
+The features, costs, and guarantees vary by annuity product and can include guaranteed interest rates, tax-deferred growth, and, if you choose, periodic income payments.
+It is important to understand that any guarantees offered in an annuity contract are based on your chosen annuity company’s ability to pay; therefore, it is important to choose a company that is reputable and licensed in your state.
+In the unlikely event that the insurance company goes bankrupt, you may not be able to recover all of your money.

-additional future income when deciding whether an annuity is right for you.
-Most annuity owners never convert their annuity into an income stream.
-This process is called annuitizing the contract.
-Historically, fewer than 5% of annuities are ever annuitized.
+You should carefully consider whether you need additional future income when deciding whether an annuity is right for you.
+Most annuity owners never convert their annuity into an income stream through a process called “annuitizing the contract.”
+Historically, fewer than 5% of annuities are ever annuitized or converted into regular income payments.
 The income stream is the insurance feature of the contract.
 Providing that guaranteed income is one reason annuities can have significant costs.
-You should carefully consider whether you actually need additional future income when deciding whether an annuity is right for you.
+If you do not need guaranteed income, there may be less expensive and potentially more appropriate products for you.
+In addition, if you don’t annuitize your contract by a certain date, some contracts convert to less favorable terms.
+It is important to understand the requirements of your annuity contract.

 An annuity may be immediate or deferred.
-An immediate annuity begins paying income soon after you make a lump-sum payment (usually within one year).
+An immediate annuity begins paying income to you soon after you make a lump-sum payment (usually within one year).
 A deferred annuity allows your money to grow before payments begin.
 The deferral period is often flexible and may last for many years.

-Most annuity sales today involve:

-Fixed/Multi-year guaranteed annuities (MYGAs)

-Fixed indexed annuities

-Registered index-linked annuities (RILAs)

-Variable annuities

-All of these are deferred products.
-Immediate annuities (single premium immediate annuities, or SPIAs) represent a much smaller share of overall sales.

 DEFERRED ANNUITIES This guide focuses on issues consumers encounter with deferred annuities only.

 Deferred annuities have an accumulation period and a payout period.
-During the accumulation period, your annuity value changes based on the product type and how much money you contribute.
-During the payout period, the annuity makes payments to you.
+During the accumulation period, your annuity value changes based on the product type of the annuity you purchased and how much money you contribute.
+During the payout period, the annuity makes payments to you based on the payout option you’ve chosen.

 Some annuities offer a premium bonus.
 This is a lump sum the insurer adds when you buy the annuity or contribute additional money.
 It’s usually a set percentage of the amount you put into the annuity.
 The insurer credits this bonus to your account on day one, but you usually cannot withdraw it immediately.
 Insurers use bonuses to encourage long-term retention of the annuity.
 Many require a vesting period, meaning you must keep the money in the annuity for 7–10 years to keep the full bonus.
-In other words, you could lose the bonus if you take some or all of the money out of your annuity within a set period of time.
+In other words, you could lose the bonus if you take some or all of the money out of your annuity before a set period of time.